 Understanding Radio Interference

-Radio interference is caused by other signals either on the same frequency or adjacent frequency.
+Radio interference is caused by other signals either on the same frequency or an adjacent frequency.
 It occurs when a local or stronger transmitter broadcasts a signal that is strong enough to enter the receiver at a strength equivalent to or higher than the desired signal.
-Interference can also occur when multiple transmitters are broadcasting in the same frequency band, resulting in interference between the signals.
-Interference can also be caused by reflections and multi-path effects, when the transmitted signal is scattered in different directions due to objects such as buildings and hills.
+Interference can also occur when multiple transmitters are broadcasting on the same frequency band, resulting in interference between the signals.
+Interference can also be caused by reflections and multi-path effects, when the transmitted signal is scattered in different directions due to objects such as metallic objects, buildings, and deep canyons.

 Identifying Radio Interference